Clinical Psychotherapy & Counselling

 Talking about our thoughts and feelings can be scary.
 It takes courage, but it is a healthy way to deal with what you are experiencing.
 It is human nature to need to talk about our stuff, even on a daily basis or when things get tough.
 We all know what it’s like to just tell somebody our stresses and how that helps us to take control of them.
 It’s the same with counselling.
 Talking about things can help us to take control rather than being controlled.

-I practice as a Psychotherapist and Counsellor in South Manchester, Worsley and Sale from the following centres:-
+I practice as a Psychotherapist and Counsellor in South Manchester and Worsley from the following centres:-

 South Manchester centre for psychotherapy - SMCP

 Local to :- Heaton Moor, Stockport, Heaton Mersey and Didsbury

 Find me on Counselling Pages